 May Is Motorcycle Safety Awareness Month

 Now that the warmer months are here, motorcycles are increasingly present on the roads.
-May is Motorcycle Safety Awareness Month, and the California Highway Patrol (CHP) in particular are encouraging education and awareness about roadway safety in an effort to reduce the number of collisions involving motorcyclists.
+May is Motorcycle Safety Awareness Month, and the California Highway Patrol (CHP) in particular is encouraging education and awareness about roadway safety in an effort to reduce the number of collisions involving motorcyclists.
 According to the CHP’s Statewide Integrated Traffic Records System, an estimated 466 motorcyclists were killed in traffic accidents and more than 14,000 motorcyclists were injured in 2017.

 Motorcyclist Safety Tips